 1. R.A.
 One

 Shahrukh Khan’s ambitious project, R.A.
 One, garnered negative publicity because of the uncanny resemblance to the poster of the Hollywood movie, Batman Begins.
+It was among the headlines of the latest Bollywood stories for a long time.

 2. Zindagi na Milegi Dobara